MultiSafepay/docs/content/payments/features/manual-capture/_index.md

     - /tools/manual-capture/how-to-activate-manual-capture/
     - /tools/manual-capture
 ---
-Manual Capture is a MultiSafepay tool that lets you capture credit card payments either partially or in full.
+Manual Capture is a MultiSafepay solution that lets you capture credit card payments either partially or in full.
 It supports Maestro, Mastercard, and Visa.

 {{< details title="Full capture" >}}